smi7hy96/iac_ansible1011/README.md

 # or
 # development.local
 # The /fibonacci/x page works too; where x is any number (warning: high numbers may crash server! keep it low ~ 10)
+# The /posts page will work too ! :)
 ```